TommyCpp/Athena/README.md

     key | value
     ----| -----
-    search.default.count| The default value on how much result to return per page
+    search.default.count| The default value on how much result to return per page search.limit.expiredtime | How long before reset the time that unauthenticated user search.limit.get.times | How much get request can perform for unauthenticated user within expired time

 ### Install required library
 Run following command in command line to install library by maven `mvn`